UjvalMadhu/Verification-Projects/PyUVM/Clock_Gen/Readme.md

 ## Acknowledgments

-- This Project was done using instructions from Cadence Design Systems, Online Support Courses
+- This Project was done based on references provided from the online documentations of Cocotb and with the help of notes and tutorials from Kumar Khandagle [Kumar's website](https://namaste-fpga.com/#/)